 You should be a lot more worried when Hedge Funds actively trade the space.
 Short attacks from them have caused stock prices to move as much as 65% in some cases.

 Unlike company valuations, there’s no unifying model for how to value a coin.
 Stocks can be valued by NPV or book value.
 There are many suggestions for how to value a coin here here and here (none of which would have likely granted you any profits last year given the entire market fell).

 Simply put, an asset class that’s been around for just under 10 years is going to present more mispricings than one thats been around for 100 years.

 Potential for greater performance.
 The best performing trading algorithms have a performance that’s significantly greater than the best performing humans.
 It’s worth noting here though that the majority of crypto trading bots available to the public lose money.

 Automation.
 Bots can automatically execute trades when a particular level has been reached at any time of the day.
 They react with predictability and logic and when it comes to probability theory and statistics, this approach tends to produce more favourable results over time.

 Emotionless.
 Bots can analyse data without emotion or bias.
 They understand the implications for a wide range of events and typically wont get wed to their positions.

-.
+A.I.
+A.I. & Machine Learning is beating humans across the board, from Go to Poker.
 We’re right at the beginning of the A.I. age with the advent of self-driving cars and healthcare diagnoses.
-Credium’s crypto trading bots
+Credium’s crypto trading bots utilise A.I. extensively.